sternmotor/borgserver/README.md

         repos:
         sshkeys:

+A OpenSSH-Deamon will expose on port 22/tcp - you may want to redirect it to listen on a different port not interfering with host's ssh.

 Available environment variables - all are optional
 * Use the following variables if you want to set special options for the "borg